fbtrack

 What causes mould?

-Essentially all mould is caused where there is water, warmth and food such as wood, paper, carpets or even paint.
-In a home it is hard to remove the warmth and the “food” as you need your carpets and wallpaper, but the moisture is the thing that can be controlled so where does it come from?
+Essentially, all mould is caused where there is water, warmth, and food such as wood, paper, carpets, or even paint.
+In a home, it is hard to remove the warmth and the “food,” as you need your carpets and wallpaper, but the moisture is a factor that can be controlled.
+So, where does it come from?

 Condensation

 Condensation is by far the most common cause of mould in a property.
-Condensation can cause mould on wallpaper, paint in bathrooms and kitchens, windows and woodwork.
-This is normally relatively easy to control by not allowing humidity in the air to increase and to mop up any water before it becomes an issue, but who is responsible for sorting mould caused by condensation?
-This really depends on the reason for the condensation so let’s look at a few examples:
+Condensation can lead to mould growth on wallpaper, paint in bathrooms and kitchens, windows, and woodwork.
+This is normally relatively easy to control by not allowing humidity in the air to increase and by mopping up any water before it becomes an issue.
+However, understanding who is responsible for sorting mould caused by condensation can be complicated:

 Rising Damp